magnars/optimus/README.md

 ## What are these assets anyway?
 They seem magical to me.

 Luckily they're just data.
-The most basic operation of optimus is serving assets from a list, with this minimal structure:
+The most basic operation of Optimus is serving assets from a list, with this minimal structure:

     [{:path :contents}]